blinkmobile/bm-uploader.js/docs/developer.md

 # blob-uploader.js

-This library wraps the blob uploader service [Blob uploader](https://github.com/blinkmobile/blob-uploader) and AWS S3 to allow uploading and retrieve of blobs from S3 without having to work with AWS credentials and the AWS SDK directly.
+This library wraps the blob uploader service [Blob uploader](https://github.com/blinkmobile/blob-uploader) and AWS S3 to allow uploading and retrieval of blobs from S3 without having to work with AWS credentials and the AWS SDK directly.
 ## Usage
 1. Initialise the blobUploader with the URL of the blob uploader service, e.g.
 ```